GLOSS/pwi/README.md

 {PWI}
 =====
-A fast and a lightweight php-sdk for SASTRA's Parent Web Interface (http://webstream.sastra.edu).
-This is a work in it's pre-alpha stage.
-Looking for developers to contribute.
+A fast and a lightweight php-sdk for SASTRA's Parent Web Interface (http://webstream.sastra.edu/sastrapwi/).

 Synopsis
 --------